 Fiberglass Fenders vs Aluminum & Poly Fenders: Which Material Wins?

-A stylish semi truck fender is among the best way to personalize and cusotmize your big rig.
+A stylish semi truck fender is among the best way to personalize your rig, whether you have a Peterbilt 379 rear fender or a Kenworth T660 fender.

 But when it comes to choosing the right material, it comes down to a lot more than style and aesthetics.